-Parrots share characteristics with certain dinosaurs that ruled the earth millions of years ago.
-They have similar biological features, such as short arms, beaks, and three-toed feet.
-This is because all birds evolved from dinosaurs.
+Dinosaurs have similar biological features, such as short arms, beaks, and three-toed feet, because all birds evolved from dinosaurs.

-Parrots are descended from a group of dinosaurs called theropods.
-Theropods were small, carnivorous dinosaurs that first appeared on earth over 200 million years ago.
+Parrots are descended from a group of dinosaurs called theropods, which were carnivorous dinosaurs that first appeared on Earth over 200 million years ago.

-Most paleontologists consider modern birds, including parrots, to be “living dinosaurs.”
-That’s because the first birds appeared on earth around 100 million years ago.
+Most paleontologists consider modern birds, including parrots, “living dinosaurs” because the first birds appeared on Earth around 100 million years ago.

 How Are Birds Related to Dinosaurs?

-This includes wild birds like crows, farmed birds like chickens, and pet birds like parrots.
-If it has feathers and two wings, there are dinosaurs in its family tree.
+This includes wild birds like crows, farmed birds like chickens, and pet birds like parrots (psittacines).
+If it has feathers and two wings, dinosaurs are in its family tree.

 There’s evidence that birds evolved from dinosaurs.
 Paleontologists have examined ancient fossils and found similarities between the skeletons of dinosaurs and modern birds.

 They have also discovered a transitional fossil called Archaeopteryx.
-This species is thought to be the oldest bird and was very dinosaur-like in appearance.
+This species is thought to be the oldest bird and was dinosaur-like in appearance.

 Do Birds and Dinosaurs Have a Common Ancestor?

-Because birds evolved from dinosaurs, it would be incorrect to say that birds and dinosaurs share a common ancestor.
+Because birds evolved from dinosaurs, it would be incorrect to say they share a common ancestor.
 Rather, dinosaurs are the ancestors of modern birds.

 - Three-toed.
-Theropods had three functional, clawed, scaly toes (most modern birds eventually evolved a fourth).
+Theropods had three functional, clawed, scaly toes; most modern birds eventually evolved a fourth.

 All birds originally evolved from theropods, as did other carnivorous dinosaurs.
 Over the millennia, birds diversified into several distinct families, all with different evolutionary adaptations.